CrimeOwl AI logoCrimeOwl AI

 Lead #3

-Vosseler may wear glasses—has anyone spotted a man matching this description in the states where he has ties?
+Vosseler may wear glasses—has anyone spotted a man matching his description with two adult men in the known geographic areas?

 Case